How to apply for Admissions

 Please visit Bachelor Admissions Requirements by Country to see what entry criteria apply to you based on your high school leaving certificate and English proficiency.

-Bachelor degree with a minimum duration of three years and English proficiency (please find more details below).
+For Masters Programs: Bachelor degree with a minimum duration of three years and English proficiency.

-All applicants are required to demonstrate proficiency in the English language.
+All applicants of all program levels are required to demonstrate proficiency in the English language.

 Applicants who are English native speakers or have conducted their previous education in English language for a a minimum of two years are exempt from this requirement.
 However, in any case the admissions committee reserves the right to request a test if deemed necessary.